nodebeats/nodebeats/README.md

     * To generate deployment package of the admin app for production type, run the following commands:
         * **cd admin**
         * **npm run build**

+    * After the successful build, go to the project's root directory and run the application using the command below:
+        * **NODE_ENV=production npm start or NODE_ENV=production node server.js**

 ## **Note**